philoteer/Hibuntu/README.md

 # Original Project: https://github.com/com-py/Hibuntu
 # Modified to run on the latest ChromeOS firmware
-# Installs the mainline kernel, extracted from ALARM project, with Debian Bullseye userland
+# Installs the mainline kernel, extracted from ALARM project, with Debian Buster userland
 -----------------------------------------------------------------------------------------------------------------------
 # Hibuntu
 ## Installing Debian on Hisense C11 ARM Chromebook (or to a veyron-jerry device, like Poin2 Chromebook 11)